luyangkenneth/quickshift-redux/README.md

 ## Features

-- Shift the current tab to the left or right, within the same window.
+- Move the current tab to the left or right, within the same window.
-  - If you're so inclined, you can also select multiple tabs and shift them all at once.
+  - If you're so inclined, you can also select multiple tabs and move them all at once.

 This seems really sparse at the moment, but I wanted to just get this out there and ship a simple yet functional first iteration.
 More features to come!